canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q5/QuestionText.md

     - A constructor, which is accessible from other classes, to initialize the **fee** attribute to 5.25.
 - Methods:
-    - Create the method **increase**, which is accessible from other classes and takes an integer for number of months from today to calculates the future fee.
+    - Create the method **increase**, which is accessible from other classes and takes an integer for number of months from today to calculates the future fee, and returns the value as a double.
 The estimation is calculated using formula future fee = current fee * (number of months in the future + 0.95).